Click to Read Ji Chang and Ji Fa in Ancient Chinese Fantasy Novel the Investiture of the Gods

 Seeing the huge loss, King Zhou of Shang burnt down himself in his royal palace.

 Ji Fa, now King Wu of Zhou, established the Zhou Dynasty and respected his father Ji Chang as the King Wen of Zhou.

 The King Wu of Zhou then subinfeuded lands to his brothers and relatives, and to the lords that had contributed significantly to Zhou's establishment.

 He also established a more centralized political management system, which granted the king more powers and strengthened the consolidation of the whole kingdom.

-Decades later, Ji Fa passed the throne to his first son and asked his brother to assist the new king.
+A few years later, King Wu of Zhou passed the throne to his first son, King Cheng of Zhou (? — 1021 BC), and asked his younger brother to assist the new king.

-This was the first flourishing age of the Zhou Dynasty in the history of China when people lived in peace and wealth and had fewer crimes.
+This was the first flourishing age of the Zhou Dynasty when people lived in peace and wealth and had fewer crimes.

-Ji Chang and Ji Fa had a huge fan named Confucius, who thought highly of these two benevolence kings and the kingdom that they built together.
+King Wen of Zhou, King Wu of Zhou, and Duke of Zhou had a huge fan named Confucius, who thought highly of these benevolence monarchs, and the kingdom that they built together.

-The first flourishing age of Zhou was an ideal and perfect empire in many of Confucius' articles when kings were intelligent and caring, lords were loyal and well-behaved, civilians were diligent and stable, and everyone lived in a society with a strict hierarchy and proper ceremonies.
+The first flourishing age of Zhou was an ideal and perfect empire in many of Confucius' articles when the ruling class was benevolent and talented, lords were loyal and well-behaved, civilians were diligent and stable, where the whole society that has a strict hierarchy and proper ceremonies.